 - Evaluate changes in the gland following medication, radiotherapy, surgery or chemotherapy

-A whole body thyroid scan is performed on people with thyroid cancer to determine if the cancer has spread beyond the thyroid gland.
+A whole body thyroid scan is performed on people with thyroid cancer to determine if cancer has spread beyond the thyroid gland.

-How to Prepare for the scan?
+How to prepare for the procedure?

 For a week before the thyroid scan, your doctor may ask you to avoid certain foods and medicine which can interfere with the results.
 You should inform your doctor if you are taking any vitamins or herbal supplements.
-Iodized salt, cough syrups, and kelp should be avoided for few days before the test.
+Iodized salt, cough syrups, and kelp should be avoided for a few days before the test.
 You should also inform them if you have any allergies or other medical conditions.

 How does it feel during and after the scan?